HanseltimeIndustries/pkgtest/docs/User Guide/2-configuration.md

 of them can be found [here](https://www.arahansen.com/the-ultimate-guide-to-yarn-lock-lockfiles/).
 In a more complete setup, you would actually want to make sure that every test project you create uses a committed lock file so that it can make sure it runs the same way in CI.

 If you can handle the additional process, pkgtest recommends using lockfiles.
-You can see the process in [](./4-ci.md#configuring-lockfiles).
+You can see the process in [Configuring lockfiles](./5-ci.md#configuring-lockfiles).

 ## additionalFiles